Pooja Superfast Express

 The 12413 / 12414 Pooja Superfast Express is a daily train departing from Ajmer Junction in Rajasthan to Jammu Tawi in Jammu and Kashmir in North India.
-This train leaves Ajmer at 14:05 IST and reaches next day at Jammu Tawi at 8:20 IST in the morning covering a distance of 1018 km.
+This train leaves Ajmer at 14:15 IST and reaches next day at Jammu Tawi at 7:30 IST in the morning covering a distance of 1018 km.
 It crosses a total of 21 railway stations, stopping anywhere from 2 to 30 mins, depending on the passenger movement.

 Schedule & route

 Traction

-The train is hauled by a Ghaziabad Electric Loco Shed-based WAP-7 locomotive for its entire journey.
+The train is hauled by a Ghaziabad Loco Shed or Bhagat Ki Kothi Loco Shed-based WAP-7 locomotive for its entire journey.